fsouza/node-grunt-bower/README.md

 node-grunt-bower
 ================

-Docker image based on [node image](http://hub.docker.com/_/node) with grunt-cli and bower pre-installed, along with a sudoer user for tests named ``tester``.
+Docker image based on [centos](http://hub.docker.com/_/centos) with nodejs, grunt-cli and bower pre-installed, along with a sudoer user for tests named ``tester``.